adhere-tech/adhere-tech.github.io/README.md

 This file contains the source code of the fix example on "getsongbpm.com".
 Details about this example can be found [in Finding 3](#finding-3-fix-with-attribute-modification---a-case-study).

+#### Google_Matrix.xlsx
+This file contains the manual inspection result on 1,000 websites (mobile FAILING 250, mobile SUCCESS 250, desktop FAILING 250, desktop SUCCESS 250).
+"Manual Positive" column lists the ground truth number of websites with violating ads in four types.
+Based on which we compute the accurary/recall scores of the Google Ad Experience Report.
+<iframe src="https://docs.google.com/spreadsheets/d/e/2PACX-1vSGx9nPZIDXRfVwhFt4rTM_bVbWagirlg6wVuvP2bB79_0ZndvWe_ZTi_BVyWEacVhPUchVuTF4R2yr/pubhtml?gid=1853172917&single=true" loading allowfullscreen width="100%" height="400"></iframe>

-#### Per-Category_Matrix.xlsx
+#### AdHere_Matrix.xlsx
-This file contains the manual inspection result on 1,000 websites.
-And it presents the performance of AdHere and Google Report for each violating category.
+This file contains the AdHere detection result on 1,000 websites (mobile FAILING 250, mobile SUCCESS 250, desktop FAILING 250, desktop SUCCESS 250).
+And it presents detailed confusion matrix data for each violating category.
+In the end it shows the accurary/recall scores of the AdHere tool.
 <iframe src="https://docs.google.com/spreadsheets/d/e/2PACX-1vSGx9nPZIDXRfVwhFt4rTM_bVbWagirlg6wVuvP2bB79_0ZndvWe_ZTi_BVyWEacVhPUchVuTF4R2yr/pubhtml?gid=322033070&single=true" loading allowfullscreen width="100%" height="400"></iframe>

 ## Findings